scenery-io/create-script/templates/default/README.md

 ## Import Files as Text

-Adding the `?text` suffix to the path of an `import` statement will import that file as a string.
+Adding a `?text` suffix to the path of an `import` statement will import that file as a string.
 Note that the contents will be imported as-is.

 ```js
 import expression from './modules/expression.js?text'